Flora Gardens Primary School

 We measure the impact of our Computing curriculum each half term through the following:

-• Pupil, evaluations of each half-termly computing topic that are used to inform future curriculum design and evaluating the effectiveness of the curriculum
+• Pupils evaluations of the computing topics which are used to inform future curriculum design and evaluating the effectiveness of the curriculum;

-• A reflection on standards achieved against the planned outcomes through informal tracking of subject progressions;
+• A reflection on standards achieved against the planned outcomes through informal tracking of subject progressions for example;

-• A Portfolio of ‘wider curriculum’ opportunities within the Curriculum Scrapbooks
+• A Portfolio of ‘wider curriculum’ opportunities within the online Curriculum Scrapbooks.

 Embedding all of our Computing teaching is E-Safety so that pupils have the knowledge, skills and understanding to be safe and responsible online – Click Here for guidance from the London Grid for Learning.